shan825/blackswan_safetycrew/README.md

 -----------------------
 - Data: contains the data either simulated or collected.
 - Documents: contains the documents relevant to the project, either academic research papers, online warticles etc.
+- Models: contains saved PyTorch models that can be reloaded to run quickly since the model training is already complete.
 - Scripts: contains current scripts that are used for testing and analysis.
 - Test: contains deprecated scripts that are no longer being used as well as an explanation either in the code or the readme.md for why the script was abandoned for use.